-By providing large lot sizes (over 900m2 in the Eastern Precinct and 2,000m2 in the Western Precinct) the proposal will add diversity to the styles of housing being provided in most new estates within western Sydney.
+By providing lot sizes of between 750 and 1,770m2, the proposal will add diversity to the styles of housing being provided in most new estates within western Sydney.

 There is demand for higher end properties within western Sydney and a large cohort of young managers and professionals in the area.
 Larger lot sizes will help attract residents seeking housing at the upper end of the market.
 In particular, these lots are likely to appeal to people from managerial, professional and 'entrepreneurial' occupational groups who live in western Sydney or wish to move to the area to be near their place of work.
 In addition, the premium nature of the setting will appeal to higher income earners and second and subsequent home buyers already living in the district who wish to trade up to a 'higher' level of housing with greater status and amenity.